The Health Benefits of Aloe Vera Juice

 1. This study was done in animals.
 We don't know what would happen in humans, but these negative results should be enough to make you proceed with caution until more information is available.

 2. Consider what kind of aloe vera was used in this study.
 The researchers used non-decolorized, whole-leaf aloe vera extract.
 The way aloe vera is processed can impact the different compounds found in the plant and thus the impact on your body.
 For example, when manufacturers decolorize aloe vera leaf (a process in which the aloe vera is passed through a charcoal filter), the components that give aloe vera its laxative properties, the anthraquinones, are removed.
 One specific anthraquinone called Aloin is thought to be the driving force behind tumor development in the animal study.

 But it's not all bad news for aloe vera juice.
 In a 2004 study from the U.K., researchers gave people with active ulcerative colitis, a type of inflammatory bowel disease, aloe vera gel to drink (remember that in the animal study, they used aloe vera juice, not gel).
-After four weeks of drinking aloe vera gel in water twice per day, there was a clinical response towards improvement and remission of ulcerative colitis, compared to those given plain water.
+After four weeks of drinking aloe vera gel in water twice per day, their symptoms began improving toward remission of ulcerative colitis, compared to those given plain water.
 No significant negative side effects were experienced due to drinking the aloe vera gel.

-As you can see, the aloe vera story is not as clear cut as many drink labels want you to believe.
+As you can see, the aloe vera story is not as clear-cut as many drink labels want you to believe.
 My personal recommendation is that you should wait for more human research to show that aloe vera provides significant health benefits without negative side effects.
-If you do choose to drink aloe vera at this time, check with your doctor first, and then make sure that whatever product you use does not contain Aloin.
+If you do choose to drink aloe vera at this time, check with your doctor first, and then make sure that whatever product you use does not contain that trouble anthraquinones Aloin.